Wednesday, June 25, 2025

 Trouble at Preschool

-Grace's experiences at Little People's Prep School, her first group experiences outside of the orphanage, definitely have been eventful.
+Grace's experiences at Little People's Prep School, her first group experiences outside of the orphanage, have definitely been eventful.
 Grace is on the red light for behavior nearly every day, and I am growing apprehensive each day when I pick her up.
 Usually, I get a report about her deeds.
 Here are just a few:

 Grace likes hitting and pushing.
 She will even go up to other children without provocation and push them down.
-We have seen this first hand.
+We have seen this firsthand.
 I think it is her way of initiating a game of tag, but it is much rougher than most of the other children are used to.
-She is often in time out and gets numerous warnings during nap time.
+She is often in time-out and gets numerous warnings during nap time.
 One day, they told me that she got 7 warnings during nap time because she refused to lay still and rest.
 I asked about giving her some books or a small toy to play with, but the teachers said that wouldn't be fair to the other children.
 I really don't care what they think is fair, but they wouldn't budge on this.
-So, I guess that they will continue to struggle with her during that 2 hour nap time!
+So, I guess that they will continue to struggle with her during that 2-hour nap time!

 Grace talks to herself and others all the time, at home and at pre-school, so she often gets in trouble for this, too.
 She has wet her pants a couple of times because she didn't want to stop playing to go to the bathroom, she pulled her pants down once in front of some other children, and she took a pair of scissors and started to cut off a girl's very long blonde hair.
 She has a friend that she likes to play with, Kaylie, but I think they get in trouble together.
 Despite all of this, Grace loves school, Ms. Teresa, and being around all of the other kids.